 “Oh, Abby, you’re impossible!
 Haven't you scared me enough already?”
 Megan rolled her eyes but became curious.
 “Okay, I'll bite, tell me, my dear cousin, what happened at the cabin?”

 “Remember Herman, the hermit who treated us like the plague when we tried to be nice to him?”

 “Sure!
 I was with you when he pushed us out of his cabin, telling us to git.”
-Rolling her eyes again, Megan continued walking as if she didn’t care to hear anymore, but asked.
-“I remember he walk dragging his leg behind him?"
+Rolling her eyes again, Megan continued walking as if she didn’t care to hear any more; but asked.
+“I remember how he walked, dragging his leg behind him?"